Aaron Judge Player Props: Yankees vs. Orioles

-On Tuesday, Aaron Judge (hitting .368 in his past 10 games) and the New York Yankees play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
-First pitch is at 7:05 PM ET.
+Aaron Judge -- hitting .395 in his past 10 games -- will be in action for the New York Yankees against the Baltimore Orioles, with Tyler Wells on the hill, on May 24 at 7:05 PM ET.

-He reached base in all five of his plate appearances (4-for-4 with a double and three RBI) in his previous appearance against the Reds.
+He hit a home run while going 1-for-4 in his last game against the Orioles.

 Aaron Judge Game Info & Props vs. the Orioles